vladcc/scriptscript/readme.txt

 What's this and why it exists?

+It's an awk script which generates a parser which is an awk script intended to generate code by following user specified grammar rules for a very simple grammar.

 Imagine you are writing a function which takes a number and returns a number.
 You want to test it.
 You write a bunch of ifs where you call the function, check the output, and print an error message if it's not what you'd expect.
 So far,